simolus3/drift/docs/docs/Platforms/postgres.md

 ---
-data:

 title: PostgreSQL support
 description: Use drift with PostgreSQL database servers.
-  weight: 10
-template: layouts/docs/single

 ---

 While drift has originally been designed as a client-side database wrapper for SQLite databases, it can also be used